 |Institution Type:||College / University|

 |Location:||Virginia, United States|

-The History Department at Old Dominion University invites applications for a tenure-track position, beginning in August 2020, at the rank of Assistant Professor, with research concentration in African American history in the United States.
+The History Department at Old Dominion University invites applications for a tenure-track position at the rank of Assistant Professor, beginning in July 2022, with research concentration in Native North American History and a preference for expertise in Environmental History.
 Field of specialization is open; applicants who can contribute to interdisciplinary programs in interethnic studies and are interested in community outreach are preferred.
-Candidates must demonstrate ability to teach a United States survey course and undergraduate and graduate courses in their areas of expertise.
-Ph.D. in history is required by the time of appointment.
+Candidates must demonstrate ability to teach a United States survey course, undergraduate courses on Early and Revolutionary North America, and undergraduate and graduate courses in their areas of expertise.
+Ph.D. in history or a related field (such as American Studies or Native American Studies) is required by the time of appointment.

-It is the policy of Old Dominion University to provide equal employment, educational and social opportunities for all persons, without regard to race, color, religion, sex (including pregnancy), national origin, gender, age, veteran status, disability, political affiliation, sexual orientation or genetic information.
+It is the policy of Old Dominion University to provide equal employment, educational and social opportunities for all persons, without regard to race (or traits historically associated with race including hair texture, hair type, and protective hairstyles such as braids, locks, and twists), color, religion, sex or gender (including pregnancy, childbirth, or related medical conditions), national origin, gender identity or expression, age, veteran status, disability, political affiliation, sexual orientation or genetic information.
 Minorities, women, veterans and individuals with disabilities are encouraged to apply.

 Questions should be directed to Dr. John Weber (email@example.com), Chair, Personnel Committee, History Department.